yofabronecoforo/C6EGHV/README.md

 ### Goody Hut Picker and Distribution Slider
 Provides a new picker window for selecting the specific Goody Hut reward(s) that can appear, available in the game's Advanced Setup.
 Available selections in the picker will vary by the selected ruleset and/or compatible enabled mods, and can be sorted by Name (the specific reward) or by Type (the parent category of the reward).
 Disabling all available reward(s) will cause the "No Goody Huts" game option to be implicitly enabled.

-The tooltip for the Goody Hut picker will dynamically update to reflect the source(s) of rewards based on the selected ruleset.
-Its button text reflects the total amount of available reward(s) when all item(s) in the picker are selected.
+The tooltip for the Goody Hut picker will dynamically update to reflect the source(s) of its contents based on the selected ruleset.
+Its button text reflects the total amount of available items(s) when all items in the picker are selected.
 - This functionality extends to other picker window(s).

 Provides a slider for decreasing or increasing the relative amount of Goody Huts that will appear on the selected map; this slider defaults to 100%, and adjusts in steps of 25% in a range of 25% - 500%, inclusive.
 This slider also appears in the picker window.